-Moto X coming to Republic Wireless for $299 with no contractAlex Wagner - Deputy Managing Editor, News Desk
+Moto X coming to Republic Wireless for $299 with no contractAlex Wagner - Editorial Director of News and Content

 After completing its tour of the major U.S. operators, the Moto X will soon set its sights on some of the country's smaller operators.
 Republic Wireless announced today that it plans to launch the Moto X for $299 without a contract.
 There's no word yet on exactly when Republic's Moto X will be available, but once it does, it's expected to offer improved Wi-Fi call quality and better handoffs between Wi-Fi and cellular connections.